 Are you angry that there are one hundred ninety six yoga sutras?
+You shouldn’t be!
 Yoga’s bible is a mere fraction in length compared to the Buddhist, Hindu, and Western religions classic books.
-Such a short book serves as a good introduction for beginners, and groups who shun the power of knowledge.
+The Yoga Sutras beauty resides in the spectrum of interpretation.
+Not its length or stories.

 “Yoga is not this complicated.”

 “This is too hard to read.
 Other versions are easier to follow.”

 “He is not from India, so he does not understand yoga philosophy.”